marrus-sh/marrus-sh/README.md

         When addressing me impersonally, i.e., formally.

      +  **hyo/hie/hie/hine/hieself:**
-        If you want to rid yourself of the concept of gendered pronouns entirely.
+        If you’re *really adventurous* and want to rid yourself of the concept of gendered pronouns entirely.

  +  **Notable Work:**